 To compute our rankings and grades, we go through a series of steps.
 These steps are in place to ensure that our rankings are statistically sound and offer the most amount of guidance to those looking to make a college choice.
 In general, the process used to compute each ranking was as follows:

 - First, we carefully selected each ranking’s factors to represent a healthy balance between statistical rigor and practical relevance in the ranking.

 - Next, we evaluated the data for each factor to ensure that it provided value for the ranking.
 (The factor needed to help distinguish colleges from each other and accurately represent each college.)
 Because there are different factor types, we processed them differently:

 - Factors built from student-submitted survey responses were individually analyzed to determine a required minimum number of responses.
 After this, responses were aggregated.
 We logically have a higher degree of confidence in the aggregated score for colleges with more responses, so a Bayesian method was applied to reflect this confidence.

 - Factors built from factual information were inspected for bad data including outliers or inaccurate values.
 Where applicable, this data was either adjusted or completely excluded depending on the specific data.

-- How different weights impacted the distribution of ranked colleges;
+- How different weights impacted the distribution of ranked schools;

 - Niche student user preferences and industry research;